coder/modules/README.md

 # Modules

-Enjoy official, community, and partner modules to extend your Coder workspace.
+Modules extend Workspaces to provide self-contained building-blocks on your development environment.

-- [code-server](https://registry.coder.com/modules/code-server): Run VS Code in the browser
+- [code-server](https://registry.coder.com/modules/code-server): Install on start, create an app to access via the dashboard, install extensions, and pre-configure editor settings.
-- [personalize](https://registry.coder.com/modules/personalize): Execute a user-specific script on start
+- [personalize](https://registry.coder.com/modules/personalize): Run a script on workspace start that allows developers to run custom commands to personalize their workspace.
-- [VS Code Desktop](https://registry.coder.com/modules/vscode-desktop): Display a button to launch VS Code desktop in the dashboard.
+- [VS Code Desktop](https://registry.coder.com/modules/vscode-desktop): Add a button to open any workspace in VS Code with a single click.

 ## Registry